jcmf/glulx-strings/README.md

       version = bytes[0]
       abbrev_addr = u16 0x18

-There's a version-dependent notion of a "packed address" for a string.
+Speaking of other address formats, there's a version-dependent notion of a "packed address" for a string.
 The next routine turns a packed string address into a byte offset.
-If we don't recognize the version, let's just always return an invalid address, so we'll just fail to decode any packed string addresses.
+If we don't recognize the file version, let's just always return an invalid address, so we'd just quietly fail to decode any packed string addresses while retaining the ability to decode other kinds of strings.
+I mean I'm kinda hoping that there will never need to be a version 9, because that's kinda what Glulx already is, but who knows, right?

       unpack_addr = switch version
         when 1, 2, 3 then (packed_addr) -> 2*packed_addr